 Notable Solar Installations in Illinois

-- At 3 MW, Rockford Solar Project in Rockford is among the largest solar installations in Illinois.
-Completed in 2012, this photovoltaic project has enough electric capacity to power more than 470 homes.7
+- At 135.5 MW, Dressor Plains Solar in Herrick is among the largest solar installations in Illinois.
+Completed by D.E.
+Shaw Renewable Investments (DESRI) in 2021, this solar project has enough electric capacity to power more than 21,462 homes.

 Check out our Major Solar Projects List for more notable installations.